-G. Conditions which must be satisfied prior to the issue of any Subdivision Certificate
+- G. Conditions which must be satisfied prior to the issue of any Subdivision Certificate Nil. - H. Conditions which must be satisfied prior to the issue of the Occupation Certificate for the whole of the building - H.1 Fulfillment of BASIX Commitments clause 154B of the Regulation

-Nil

-H. Conditions which must be satisfied prior to the issue of a Final Occupation Certificate (section 6.4 (c))

-H.1 Fulfillment of BASIX Commitments - clause 154B of the Regulation

-All BASIX commitments must be effected in accordance with the BASIX Certificate No. 1035957S 04.
+All BASIX commitments must be effected in accordance with the BASIX Certificate No. 1234804S 03.